williamsryan/utilities/README.md

 `brightnessLevel.sh`
 - Controller for the screen brightness of a Toshiba Chromebook running Linux
-- Wrote this to bind to manually set brightness or increment/decrement on bound function key
+- Wrote this to manually set brightness or increment/decrement on bound function key